CDDLeiden/QSPRpred/docs/use.rst

 """"""""""""""""
 In the base example we use a random split to create the train and test set.
-There are two more options, namely a scaffold split, where the data is split into a test and train set randomly but keeping molecules with the same Murcko scaffold together.
+There are two more options, namely a scaffold split, where the data is split into a test and train set randomly but keeping molecules with the same Murcko scaffold in the same set.

 ..  code-block::